You are listening to the Sean Hannity Radio Show Podcast.

 So I'm not all that concerned.

-I'm more concerned about it.
+I'm more concerned about that.

 I'm happy to see her health records.